metahashorg/php-dbsync/README.md

 `-s <public key>` enables signature verification to filter trusted command sources.
 Parameter points to PEM file with public key.

-`-s <databases>` list of databases which dbsyncd will proxy received command.
+`-d <databases>` list of databases which dbsyncd will proxy received command.
 Default is 'redis:127.0.0.1:6379'.

 ## Debug version
 It is possible to build debug version of daemon and PHP extension.
 Maybe useful to localise problems.